wooogler/choir-slim-docs/research-practice.md

 We aim to:

-1. **Assess Human Motion**
-   Combine functional biomechanics, wearable sensing technologies, and data analytics to measure human movement in real-world and controlled environmental contexts.
+- **Assess Human Motion**Combine functional biomechanics, wearable sensing technologies, and data analytics to measure human movement in real-world and controlled environmental contexts.

-2. **Enhance Human Performance and Well-being**
-   Improve human functioning by delivering timely, personalized, and context-aware interventions—especially in occupational and public environments.
+- **Enhance Human Performance and Well-being**Improve human functioning by delivering timely, personalized, and context-aware interventions—especially in occupational and public environments.

 ---

 ## 🧑‍🔬 Human-subject Study and IRB

-This section contains information about human subject study and IRB informatino.
+## This section contains information about human subject study and IRB informatino.
----

 ## 🧑‍🔬 Resources: Equpiment, Hardware, Software

 This section contains information about resources, hardware and equipment.

 ---

 ## 🛠️ Research Methodologies

 This section contains information about various research methods (expeirment design, interviews, observatino study, etc).

 ---